 The smart switch is mainly used for business applications such as smaller networks and VoIP.
 It is suitable for small VLANs, VoIP phones, and labs.
 Smart switch can let you configure ports and set up virtual networks but doesn’t have the ability to allow troubleshooting, monitoring, remote-accessing to manage network issues.

 The managed switch is widely used in data centers and enterprise networks.
 It provides control, high-levels of network security, and management.
 It’s ideal for remote-access control capabilities and off-site round-the-clock monitoring.
 The managed switches can improve a network’s resource utilization and speed.
 Although it costs the most, it worth the investment for a long run.

 How to Choose a Switch For Your Network?

 When you choose a switch for your network, you need to consider several factors at the same time.
 These factors include the number of ports, transmission speed, and stackable vs standalone.

 Most of the switches on the market have 4 to 48ports.
 You need to consider the number of ports you’ll need according to the number of users and devices and devices your network supports.
 The larger your organization is, the more ports you’ll need.
 Considering the possible expansion of your network and the possible increase of your user amount, you need to prepare extra ports for a long term plan.

-There are various switches with different speed, such as Gigabit Ethernet switch and 10GbE switch used at the edge of the network, as well as 40GbE switch and 100GbE switch used in the network core layers.
-When you determine the speed, the key factor to consider is the need of your network users and future growth.
-Such as how large are the volumes of the transferring data and whether do you require faster link.
+There are various switches with different speeds, such as Gigabit Ethernet switch and 10GbE switch used at the edge of the network, as well as 40GbE switch and 100GbE switch used in the network core layers.
+When you determine the speed, the key factor to consider is the need for your network users and future growth.
+Such as how large are the volumes of the transferring data and whether do you require a faster link.